vickyzhang7/Trip-share-website/README.md

 ## Getting Started

-# Trip Share Website

-This repository contains a web application for sharing trip information.

-## Getting Started
+These steps will help you clone the repository, set up the back end, and configure the front end, allowing you to start development or run the project.
 To set up and run this project, follow these steps:

 1. Clone the repository
    ```sh